Identifying the Recurrence of Sleep Apnea Using a Harmonic Hidden Markov Model: Acknowledgements

 \section{Acknowledgements}

 We wish to thank Maxwell Renna, Paul Jenkins and Jim Griffin for their insightful and valuable comments.
-The work presented in this article was developed as part of the first author's Ph.D. thesis at the University of Warwick and he is currently affiliated with the Division of Biostatistics at the University of Minnesota.
+The work presented in this article was developed as part of the first author's Ph.D. thesis at the University of Warwick and he is currently affiliated with the Department of Statistics at Rice University.
 B. Hadj-Amar was supported by the Oxford-Warwick Statistics Programme (OxWaSP) and the Engineering and Physical Sciences Research Council (EPSRC), Grant Number EP/L016710/1.
 R. Huckstepp was supported by the Medical Research Council (MRC), Grant Number MC/PC/15070.

 We provide supplemental material to the manuscript.
-Section A provides the parameterization of the simulation setting presented in Section 4.1 of the manuscript.
-Section B contains further details about the sampling scheme for updating the emission parameters via reversible-jump MCMC steps, and in Section C we present the sampling scheme for drawing the HMM parameters within the Chinese restaurant franchise framework.
+Section A contains additional details about the sampling scheme for updating the emission parameters via reversible-jump MCMC steps, and in Section B we present the sampling scheme for drawing the HMM parameters within the Chinese restaurant franchise framework.
+Section C gives the parameterization of the simulation setting presented in Section \ref{sec:illustrative_example_simul}.
+Section D provides further diagnostics about our MCMC sampler and in Section E we investigate the out-of-sample predictive performance of the proposed approach in the air flow case study.
+Julia code that implements our proposed approach is also available at \href{https://github.com/Beniamino92/HHMM}{\texttt{https://github.com/Beniamino92/HHMM}}.